COMMITMENT TOWARDS ENVIRONMENTAL SUSTAINABILITY

-Dall'Agnese fully embraces this approach to protecting the environment and has been adopting production practices for some time now, demonstrating how this attention has been not only added to the corporate vision, but also integrated into daily operations.
+Dall’Agnese fully espouses this approach of protection toward the environment and has already adopted practices at the production level for quite some time, demonstrating how this attention has not only been added to the company’s vision, but also integrated into daily operations.

-In the production of furniture, one of the most relevant certifications is CARB (California Air Resource Board), which is based on the "Airborne Toxic Control Measure" regulation and aims to verify and reduce formaldehyde emissions from wood-based materials used in the territory of California.
+In furniture manufacturing, one of the most relevant certifications is CARB (California Air Resource Board), which is based on the “Airborne Toxic Control Measure” regulation and aims to verify and reduce formaldehyde emissions from wood-based materials used on California soil.

-By directly treating a valuable material for the planet such as wood, it is necessary to ensure that it comes from forests managed in a correct and responsible way.
-In accordance with this philosophy, the panels used by Dall’Agnese in the production process are certified by the Forest Stewardship Council® in compliance with rigorous environmental, social and economic standards.
+Dealing directly with a material as valuable to the planet as wood, it is necessary to ensure that it comes from forests that are managed properly and responsibly.
+In line with this philosophy, the panels used by Dall’Agnese in the production process are certified by the Forest Stewardship Council® according to strict environmental, social and economic standards.

-For many years the firm has also been committed to the progressive renunciation of solvents during the painting phase.
-In fact, Dall’Agnese opted for water-based paints for all the matt lacquers, which have a very low solvent residue and instead contain resins of vegetable origin.
-The choice of these paints allows to drastically reduce the emissions of volatile organic compounds (VOCs), thus to release almost exclusively water vapor, completely odourless and with a very low environmental impact.
+Another front on which the company has been working for many years is the progressive avoidance of solvents in painting.
+In fact, Dall’Agnese opted for water-based paints for all matte lacquers, which have very low solvent residue and instead contain plant-derived resins.
+Indeed, the choice of these paints makes it possible to drastically reduce emissions of volatile organic compounds (VOCs) and thus release almost exclusively water vapor, which is completely odorless and has a very low environmental impact.

-The resulting benefits apply to different spheres: first of all in the work environment, which thus becomes healthier, but also in the home environment where the products are installed, since traditional paints can continue to release substances even for a long time after the end of the their drying.
+The benefits apply to several spheres: first and foremost in the work environment, which thus becomes healthier, but also in the home environment where the products are installed, since traditional paints can continue to release substances long after they have finished drying.

-These are not the only sustainability projects that Dall’Agnese is carrying out.
-We will update you on new developments in the coming weeks… stay tuned!
+These are not the only sustainability projects that Dall’Agnese is pursuing.
+We will update you on new developments in the coming weeks – stay tuned!